folio-org/deprecated-okapi-stripes/README.md

 ## Webpack service

-run a local installation (see the readme above)
+run a local installation (see the readme above) in ./okapi-stripes
 ```
 $ ./bin/install.sh
 ```